Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineAutoFocus.md

-# CinemachineAutoFocus
+# Cinemachine Auto Focus

 This CmCamera extension drives the Camera's focusDistance property.
-It can be used to hold focus onto a specific object, or (in HDRP) to auto-detect what is in front of the camera and focus on that.
+It can be used to lock focus onto a specific object, or (in HDRP) to auto-detect what is in front of the camera and focus on that.

 FocusDiatance is only relevant for physical cameras, and appropriate processing must be installed for it to have any visible effect.

-As of this writing, only HDRP provides out-of-the-box handling for this: create an active Volume containing a Depth Of Field override having Focus Mode activated and set to Physical Camera, and Focus Distance Mode activated and set to Camera.
-With this, the actual focus distance can be driven by CinemachineAutoFocus.
+As of this writing, only HDRP provides out-of-the-box handling to process the Cmara's focusDistance.
+In HDRP:
+1. Create an active Volume containing a Depth Of Field override ,
+1. In the DepthOfField override, activate Focus Mode and set it to Physical Camera,
+1. In the DepthOfField override, activate Focus Distance Mode and set to Camera.

+With these settings, the focus distance set by Cinemachine Auto Focus will have a visible effect while the camera is within the Volume.

 ![Example Auto Vocus Volume](images/CinemachineAutoVocusVolume.png)